-The Health and Physical Education major prepares students to teach in elementary, middle and high schools.
+The nationally recognized Health and Physical Education major program prepares students to teach in elementary, middle and high schools.
 Health and Physical Education graduates are dual-licensed to teach in early childhood through adolescence programs.
+We ARE the ONLY major university in Wisconsin to offer this dual degree where you can graduate with four and a half years of coursework and one semester of student teaching with a Health and Physical Education Major and a minor in Adapted Physical Education.
+Many school districts now require all three certifications.
 The major's health emphasis encourages teachers to use a comprehensive approach to health education.
 Meanwhile, physical education standards from both SHAPE America and the Wisconsin Department of Public Instruction serve as the foundation for creating developmentally appropriate lessons for instructing students in the pre-K-12 school environment.

-- Have a unique variety of clinical field experiences in rural, urban and suburban settings.
+- Have a unique variety of clinical field experiences in rural, urban and suburban schools.

-- Learn through a variety of hands-on experiences.
+- Learn through numerous hands-on experiences.
 Students will teach movement, sport skills, fitness and rhythm activities.

 - Experience 18 weeks of student teaching, split evenly between elementary and secondary-level classrooms.
 Our majors will spend that time gaining valuable experience teaching children, adolescents and young adults.

 - Receive regular professional development and networking opportunities by participating in state, national and international conferences.